bmartino1/clamav-alpine/README.md

 End Date:   2024:10:29 05:27:04
 --------------------------------------
 ```

-you can edit the script to uncoment and add this to the end of log if you edit the script to add more then one folder.
+You can edit the script to uncomment and add this to the end of the log if you edit the script to add more than one folder.